bpt26/parsimony/0_manuscript/outline.md

 + Addition + optimizaiton only meanginful choice for vast scale at present.

 ## Results and Discussion:
-### 1. We constructed datasets of real and simulated SARS-CoV-2 genomes.
+### 1. We constructed datasets of real and simulated SARS-CoV-2 genomes to faciltiate comparisons of phylogenetics methods into the future.
++ To construct a simulated dataset, we first produced a starting tree by sequential parsimony addition of new samples.
-+ These real dataset is comprised of entirely public sequences, and are avaiable from the github page associated with this project.
++ These real dataset is comprised of entirely public sequences, both simulated and real are avaiable from the github page associated with this project.
 + These standardized datasets will empower future efforts to develop and evaluate phylogenetics approaches by others.

+### 2. Comparison of parsimony-based optimization approaches on the starting tree.
++ Results suggest that iqtree, matOptimize and treeRearrange can improve on a given tree.
++ Comparisons of parsimony scores, runtimes, memmory usage?

+### 3. Maximum likelihood optimizations produce improvements in parsimony score and vice versa.
++ If true. should confirm and also compute the likelihood of the parsimony optimized final ML tree.
+Does likelihood improve?

+### 4. We evaluate strategies for sequence addition and tree optimization over time.
++ results pending